Somali Armed Forces: Somali Air Force

 "The United Nations Support Office in Somalia (UNSOS) has supported the African Union Transition Mission in Somalia (ATMIS) to acquire three helicopters from the Burundi National Defence Forces (BNDF)."
 These have included Mi-8s and Bell 412 helicopters.

+In March 2023 it was reported that "Somalia's air force is not functional. ..although the Somali Air Force has no aircraft or maintenance crews, it has sent some pilots for training in Turkey."

-In addition, Scramble in the Netherlands reported in August 2023 that Somalia had received two ex-Italian Agusta-Bell AB 412 helicopters.
-No source ties any of the drones or helicopters to the Somali Air Force.
+Scramble in the Netherlands reported in August 2023 that Somalia had received two ex-Italian Agusta-Bell AB 412 helicopters.

+In February 2026, reports appeared that the Somali Air Force was in talks to acquire 24 CAC/PAC JF-17 Thunder Block III fighter aircraft.